SZXC-WG/LocalGen-new/simulator/README.md

 After building, run the executable from `build/Release`:

 - `./LocalGen-bot-simulator --games 10 --width 20 --height 20 --steps 600 --bots XiaruizeBot GcBot`
+- `./LocalGen-bot-simulator --games 10 --map maps/arena01.lgmp --steps 600 --bots XiaruizeBot GcBot`

+## Custom maps

+- `--map PATH` loads a custom map for every simulated game.
+- Only v6 `.lgmp` maps are supported by this flag.
+- When `--map` is provided, `--width` and `--height` are ignored.

 ## Notes